-Thanks to the work of a young Irish businessman and head of a health-food society who resides in the Principality, an original and authentic liqueur is now being created.
+Thanks to the work of a young Irish businessman, Philip Culazzo, creator of L’Orangerie Monte-Carlo an original and authentic liqueur is now being created.

 The harvest of oranges takes place once a year in Monaco during the month of February.
 The harvest lasts one month and following tradition is done completely by hand.
 About 400 kilos of fruit are picked per day, fruits which give the liqueur its particular and 100% Monegasque flavor.